xephonhq/notes-on-tsdb/doc/milestones/v0.1.0-primitive/README.md

 ## Motivation

-Have a good understand of layout and int and float.
+Have a good understanding for integer and float.
 Explain what happens when converting one to another.
 Might cover gauge, histogram etc. as well.

 ## Specs